Strategic Steps to Avoid Paying the Price of Poor Data Quality

 05/13/2019 by Ken Matz Modernization - Analytics

-If you deal with reporting, preparing, cleansing or analyzing data in any form or fashion, then you have had exposure to poor data quality during your work.
+If you deal with reporting, preparing, cleansing, or analyzing data in any form or fashion, then you have had exposure to poor data quality during your work.
 Depending on your role, the impact of the data quality will impact you differently.
-If you are a PR person, poor data quality impacts you when it is exposed to the public and you need to right a bad PR event that was the result of a bad data nightmare.
+If you are a PR person, poor data quality impacts you when it is exposed to the public.
 If you are an IT person, you (or someone on your team) are directly responsible for the strategy and execution of the data quality.
-If you are the CEO, you may feel the impact on the reputation of the company and on the stock price when a data quality event occurs.
+If you are the CEO, you may feel the impact on the reputation of the company and the stock price when a data quality event occurs.

 Regardless of your role, poor data quality impacts everyone in some way.
-Let’s review some of the key areas in which poor data quality impacts the organization.
+Let’s review some of the critical areas in which poor data quality affects the organization.

-One of the key costs of poor data quality is lower productivity.
-Forrester reports that “Nearly one third of analysts spend more than 40 percent of their time vetting and validating their analytics data before it can be used for strategic decision-making.”
+One of the critical costs of poor data quality is lower productivity.
+“Nearly one-third of analysts spend more than 40 percent of their time vetting and validating their analytics data before it can be used for strategic decision-making,” noted Forrester.

 A few examples of reduced productivity include:

 Financial cost includes lost revenue and additional overhead cost.
 According to Gartner research, “organizations believe poor data quality to be responsible for an average of $15 million per year in losses.”

 The negative financial impacts related to data errors, inconsistent data, duplicate data can include increased operating costs, decreased revenues, missed opportunities, reduction or delays in cash flow, or increased penalties, fines, or other charges.

 What can you do about poor data quality at your company?
 Several solutions can help to improve productivity and reduce the financial impact of poor data quality in your organization include: